perfsonar/esmond/docs/install.rst

 Prerequisites
 =============

-ESxSNMP relies on the following software:
+esmond relies on the following software:

   * Python_, version 2.7 or greater
   * Net-SNMP_